SMALL GRANTS FUND 2018-19

 West Broadway Community Organization, in partnership with Neighbourhoods Alive (Manitoba Government), has established the West Broadway Small Grants Fund that is available to local groups and organizations in the West Broadway neighbourhood.

-Small Grants are now open and accepting applications until June 15th!
+Small Grants are now open and accepting applications until January 8 (5pm) for projects ending before March 31, 2019.
 See below for how to apply.

 What is the Small Grants Fund?